chapmajs/glitchworks_monitor/README.md

 	G XXXX		GO starting at address XXXX (JMP in, no RET) I XX		Input from I/O port XX and display as hex
 	O XX YY		Output to I/O port XX byte YY
+	L           Load an Intel HEX file into memory

 The current ultra-basic command processor automatically inserts the spaces after each element.
 So, to dump memory from 0x0000 to 0x000F you'd type